-McManus & Felsen LLP is a boutique law firm focusing on construction and government-contract law.
+McManus & Felsen LLP is a boutique law firm focusing on construction and government contracting.
 We work with clients at all project stages, from contract drafting, to project performance and delivery, to dispute resolution and litigation.
 Our clients are domestic and foreign and include owners, developers, contractors, suppliers, service providers, subcontractors, governments, architects, and engineers.
 McManus & Felsen’s experience spans a wide range of project classes and types, including commercial, residential, federal, environmental, airports, roads, hotels and resorts, prisons, hospitals, research facilities, and power and utility projects.

 In a construction-related dispute in the United States District Court for the District of Maryland, McManus & Felsen LLP’s (M&F’s) clients filed motions to compel their dispute to arbitration.
 The district court denied the motions, and M&F’s clients appealed to the United States Court of Appeals for the Fourth Circuit.
 The appellees moved to dismiss the appeals, arguing that the parties’ construction contract provided that the Maryland Uniform Arbitration Act (MUAA) governed and that the MUAA does not allow for an interlocutory appeal—an appeal before trial and before the trial court has entered a final order—of a denial of a motion to compel arbitration.